santy-scripts/santy-scripts/README.md

 🎯 **Learning Goals**:
 - Master clean code and scalable software architecture
 - Deepen understanding of data pipelines and model deployment
-- Improve frontend skills with React and TailwindCSS
+- Improve frontend skills with Angular

 🌍 **Looking for**:
 - Remote internships, freelance gigs, or collaboration on open-source projects